iron-software/IronBarcode-Examples/how-to/macos/README.md

-# IronBarcode Enhanced Compatibility with macOS for .NET Core
+# IronBarCode's Compatibility with macOS for .NET Applications

 ***Based on <https://ironsoftware.com/how-to/macos/>***

-IronBarCode now offers complete support for macOS (previously known as "OS X") across .NET Standard Libraries, Core applications, and .NET 5 projects.
+IronBarCode now offers complete support for macOS (previously referred to as "OS X") across .NET Standard Libraries, Core applications, and .NET 5 projects.

-Full compatibility with all macOS versions is provided right out of the box.
+The library is fully compatible with all versions of macOS right out of the box.

-There's no need for any modifications in your code to accommodate Apple users or developers.
+Developers targeting Apple's platform do not need to modify any existing code.

-We prioritize macOS support because many .NET developers, including our team members, prefer using _Visual Studio for Mac_ and _JetBrains Rider_ to develop .NET applications on macOS.
+Our commitment to macOS support stems from the fact that many .NET developers, including some of our own team members, prefer using _Visual Studio for Mac_ and _JetBrains Rider_ to develop .NET applications on macOS.

-## macOS Configuration & Setup
+## Setup and Installation on macOS

-IronBarCode NuGet packages are available for Mac deployments as detailed in our [IronBarCode NuGet installation guide](https://ironsoftware.com/csharp/barcode/docs/).
+IronBarCode's NuGet packages are readily available for macOS deployments, as detailed in our [IronBarCode NuGet installation guide](https://ironsoftware.com/csharp/barcode/docs/).